dpetzold/django-yacapp/README.rst

 Yet Another Commenting App
 ==========================
-**Django commenting app that is something like hackernews.
+**Django commenting app that works something like hackernews.

 Supports threading, ajax and email notifications.
 It is the commenting system used on my blog at http://derrickpetzold.com (demos are there).
 I wrote it